stroomnetwork/blockchain-tools/README.md

 It implements encoding/decoding bitcoin addresses.
 Implementation is slightly optimized for Solidity (e.g. it uses the fact that uint256 is 256 bits).
-Currently it supports:
+Currently, it supports:
 1. Segwit v0 address BIP-0173
 2. Segwit v1 address (taproot) BIP-0350
-3. Encoding/decoding returns specific error thus making debugging much easier.
+3. Encoding/decoding returns specific error thus making debugging much easier
-4. Almost all tests from [Python reference implementation](https://github.com/sipa/bech32/tree/master/ref/python) are implemented.
+4. Almost all tests from [Python reference implementation](https://github.com/sipa/bech32/tree/master/ref/python) are implemented

 Solidity code for tests was generated automatically using scripts from `python_ref` dir.
 This scripts use test data and functions from [Python reference implementation](https://github.com/sipa/bech32/tree/master/ref/python) for BIP-0350.